Preface to International Financial Reporting Standards

 - General purpose financial statements are intended to meet the common needs of shareholders, creditors, employees, and the public at large for information about an entity's financial position, performance, and cash flows.

 - Other financial reporting includes information provided outside financial statements that assists in the interpretation of a complete set of financial statements or improves users' ability to make efficient economic decisions.

 - IFRS apply to individual company and consolidated financial statements.

 - A complete set of financial statements includes a statement of financial position, a statement of comprehensive income, a statement of cash flows, a statement of changes in equity, a summary of accounting policies, and explanatory notes.
 When a separate income statement is presented in accordance with IAS 1(2007), it is part of that complete set.

 - In developing Standards, IASB intends not to permit choices in accounting treatment.
 Further, IASB intends to reconsider the choices in existing IASs with a view to reducing the number of those choices.

 - IFRS will present fundamental principles in bold face type and other guidance in non-bold type (the 'black-letter'/'grey-letter' distinction).
 Paragraphs of both types have equal authority.

-- The provision of IAS 1 that conformity with IAS requires compliance with every applicable IAS and Interpretation requires compliance with all IFRSs as well.
+- The provision of IAS 1 Presentation of Financial Statements that conformity with IAS requires compliance with every applicable IAS and Interpretation requires compliance with all IFRSs as well.